pytorch/PiPPy/examples/inference/README.md

         return
  ```

-* Define the input/ouput to the model, "TensorChunkSpec(0)" below shows the batch dimension in the input is zero.
+* (Optional) Define the input/ouput to the model.
+"TensorChunkSpec(0)" below indicates that the batch dimension in the input is zero.
 Pipelining relies on _micro-batching_--that is--the process of dividing the program's input data into smaller chunks and feeding those chunks through the pipeline sequentially.
 Doing this requires that the data and operations be _separable_, i.e.there should be at least one dimension along which data can be split such that the program does not have interactions across this dimension.

+By default, PiPPy uses dimension 0 as the input chunking or output merging dimension.
+Therefore, the settings below are optional.

 ```
 kwargs_chunk_spec = {'input_ids': TensorChunkSpec(0), 'decoder_input_ids': TensorChunkSpec(0)}